relogiclabs/JSchema-DotNet/JSchema/doc/articles/directives.md

 ```

 ## Definition / Define Directive
-This feature in JSON schemas allows you to define a name for a schema component or fragment, which can be referenced from various parts of your schema.
+This feature in JSchema allows you to define a name for a schema component or fragment, which can be referenced from various parts of your schema.
 This means that if you encounter similar validation requirements in different sections of your schema, you can conveniently refer to the named schema component instead of duplicating the same validation rules.
 For more information about the schema component syntax and format, please refer to the documentation [here](/JSchema-DotNet/articles/components.html).
 Here is a simple example of how to use this directive:
 ```stylus
 %define $product: {
     "id": @length(2, 10) @regex("[a-z][a-z0-9]+") #string,